The truth behind sleep and skin health

 Collagen as a natural cosmetic

 As the most abundant protein in the body, collagen is a crucial building block of skin.
 From the age of 25, we lose approximately 1% of our collagen per year, which leads to fine lines, wrinkles and lower skin elasticity.
-Taking collagen supplements, such as Innovite’s Marine Collagen and Grass-Fed Collagen, can help reduce wrinkles and dryness, leading to improved skin elasticity and better overall skin structure.
+Taking collagen supplements can help reduce wrinkles and dryness, leading to improved skin elasticity and better overall skin structure.

 Krill oil for skin health